-A few years ago a powerful Vietnamese general claimed that he was cured of cancer by regularly drinking ground rhino horn.
-Since then, this myth has spread, and the non-traditional use of rhino horn as a magical cancer cure has exploded.
+A few years ago, a powerful Vietnamese general claimed that he was cured of cancer by regularly drinking ground rhino horn.
+Since then, this myth has spread, and the non-traditional use of rhino horn as a magical cancer cure has exploded – which stimulates rhino poaching.

-Recently the utilisation of rhino horn has further diversified in Vietnam.
+Recently, the utilisation of rhino horn has further diversified in Vietnam.
 It is increasingly regarded amongst the affluent elite as a status symbol.
-In the business world, it can be either a special gift or a bribe.
+It can be a special gift or a bribe in the business world.
 It is also believed that rhino horn works as a body detoxifier following excessive consumption of alcohol or rich food.
 This conviction makes rhino horn very popular as a party drug or hangover cure, even among the younger generation.

 The users truly trust in the alleged medicinal powers of the horn

-Talking to many people, of different ages and from different backgrounds, we were surprised by just how deeply these superstitious beliefs are engrained.
+Talking to many people of different ages and backgrounds, we were surprised by how deeply these superstitious beliefs are ingrained.
 The users truly trust in the alleged, but never proven, medicinal powers of the horn.
-Many people told us about the use of rhino horn in their own family or had seen rhino horn being exhibited in homes.
+Many people told us about the use of rhino horn in their own families or had seen rhino horn being exhibited in homes.
 The younger generation might not always believe in the healing effects of rhino horn.
-Still, if, but if someone in their family were to fall ill, many would feel obliged to explore any possible remedy – this includes buying expensive and illegal wildlife products.
+If someone in their family were to fall ill, many would feel obliged to explore any possible remedy, including buying expensive and illegal wildlife products.
 We even heard stories about rhino horn ‘touts’ deliberately targeting terminally ill patients and their families.

 Many different solutions are being discussed to increase the security of rhinos left in South Africa – from dehorning the animals, dying the horn pink, or even poisoning the horn so that it will affect the end-user.